huangyz0918/Hackintosh-Installer-University/README.md

 ## How to learn Hackintosh ?

-:bell:You need to learn a lot if you want to figure what are the secrects behind the Hackintosh, So please go this door ---> [:door:](slow/slow.md)
+:bell:There are a lot to learn if you want to figure out what are the secrects behind Hackintosh, please go this door ---> [:door:](slow/slow.md)

 :bell:If you are not intested in those theories, just want a quick installation, please go through this door ---> [:door:](quick/quick.md)